1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 ---

-### 8.2.2 OpenHAB with Javascript Transformation, MQTT, Network and Expire
+### 8.2.3 openHAB with Javascript Transformation, MQTT, Network and Expire
 ***Based on the previous example, FHEM forum member „sihui" (GitHub: [sihui62](https://github.com/sihui62)) wrote an expanded example.
 Thanks a lot!***